-- Meals and/or entertainment must be of a reasonable amount and must be reasonable in frequency. - Providing meals above the thresholds contained in the Annex I to this Policy must be approved in advance by the Reporting Officer (informing the General Secretary), in compliance with this Policy and the Applicable Laws.
-Should total value of the meals exceed the "high value" as defined in Annex I, or should the Reporting Officer have any doubts regarding to the application of this policy, secondary approval should be obtained by the CEO. - Providing meals and/or entertainment must be permitted under local laws and regulations and rules of the recipient's organization.
+- Meals and/or entertainment must be of a reasonable amount and must be reasonable in frequency. - Providing meals above the thresholds contained in the Annex I to this Policy must be approved in advance by the Reporting Officer (informing the Compliance Officer), in compliance with this Policy and the Applicable Laws.
+Should total value of the meals exceed the "high value" as defined in Annex I a secondary approval should be obtained by the CEO. - Providing meals and/or entertainment must be permitted under local laws and regulations and rules of the recipient's organization.
 Moreover, meals and/or entertainment must be in line with the local customs of the country where provided and must be consistent with generally accepted standards for professional courtesies. - Offering or paying for meals and entertainment expenses of a spouse, relative or guest of an External Party is not permitted.

-Meals and entertainment must be offered in an open and transparent manner and accurately recorded in the Company's books and records and a meals and entertainment log must be kept to register all meals and entertainment offered to External Parties.
+Meals and entertainment must be offered in an open and transparent manner and accurately recorded in the Company's books and records and a meals and entertainment log must be kept registering all meals and entertainment offered to External Parties.